Setting Up Your Zap

 The following page will ask you to send a test spreadsheet row to Google Sheets.
 Click the blue button to continue.

-If you go over to your Google Sheet, you should see that sample data in a new spreadsheet row.
+If successful, you can now go over to your spreadsheet where you should see the test data in a new row.
+Remember that our sample used data collected from the simulator, so our contact has no name!

 Name your zap and set it live.
 That's it!